CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Empirical Experiments

 \subsubsection{Searching Phase}

-In this phase, the cell architecture is searched by the modified second-order DARTS.
+In this phase, the cell architecture is searched by the modified 2nd-order DARTS.
 The cell includes $14$ edges and $7$ nodes ($2$ input, $4$ intermediate, and $1$ output), which the output node is obtained by depthwise concatenation of intermediate nodes.
-The CHASE applies operation-level Dropout to avoid shallow connections, which its rate starts from $\tau=0.6$ and gradually decayed to the last epoch.
-In contrast to the PDARTS \cite{PDARTS} that forces the number of skip-connections to be two, the CHASE leaves the DARTS to fairly decide, considering the importance of skip-connections on the evaluation accuracy. \\ The training split of the TrackingNet dataset \cite{TrackingNet} is divided into two subsets for training and validation procedures.
-The weights of network ($\mathcal{W}$) and encoding weights of architecture ($\alpha$) are jointly optimized on training ($\mathcal{L}_{tr}$) and validation ($\mathcal{L}_{val}$) sets, respectively.
-Besides, the training sets of GOT-10k \cite{GOT-10k} and LaSOT \cite{LaSOT} datasets are used as the hold-out set ($\mathcal{L}_{ho}$) to determine the best architecture among three runs (with different random seeds) to pick the final cell architecture based on their performance.
-This strategy prevents over-fitting problem and investigates the transferability of the best cell on other datasets.
-Based on the training strategies of NAS in \cite{AutoFPN}, the backbone and BBR parameters are frozen during architecture search, while the architecture parameters are started to optimize after $10$ epochs.
-This strategy provides fair competition between weight-free operations with other ones, leading to performance improvement, acceleration, and avoiding getting stuck into bad local optima.
+The standard DARTS search space is employed to exploit the maximum number of nodes \& edges allowing in a cell, which provides the highest flexibility in cell design.
+The candidate operations include 3$\times$3 \& 5$\times$5 separable convolutions, 3$\times$3 \& 5$\times$5 dilated convolutions, 3$\times$3 max pooling, 3$\times$3 average pooling, zero (no connection), and skip connection (i.e., $\mathcal{M}=8$).
+The CHASE applies operation-level Dropout, which its rate starts from $\tau=0.6$ and gradually decayed to the last epoch.
+In contrast to \cite{PDARTS,PDARTS_IJCV}, the CHASE fairly explores all operations, considering the importance of skip-connections on the evaluation accuracy and architecture stability. \\ The training set of the TrackingNet dataset \cite{TrackingNet} is divided into two subsets for optimizing the weights of network ($\mathcal{W}$) \& encoding weights of architecture ($\alpha$) on the training ($\mathcal{L}_{tr}$) \& validation ($\mathcal{L}_{val}$) sets, respectively.
+Besides, the training sets of GOT-10k \cite{GOT-10k} and LaSOT \cite{LaSOT} datasets are used as the hold-out set ($\mathcal{L}_{ho}$) to specify the best architecture among three runs (with different random seeds) and select the final cell architecture based on their performance.
+Based on the training tricks of NAS in \cite{AutoFPN}, the backbone and BBR parameters are frozen during architecture search, while the architecture parameters are started to optimize after $10$ epochs.
+It is more critical for the proposed approach to calculate reliable 2nd-order gradients of architecture parameters built on 1st-order ones of network weights.
+The proposed CHASE provides better initialization of candidate operations directly impacting the optimization procedure of architecture parameters.
+Thus, it provides fair competition between weight-free operations with other ones and helps effective learning of architecture parameters, leading to performance improvement, acceleration, and avoiding getting stuck into bad local optima.
 The network is trained for at most $70$ epochs with a batch size of $10$, similar to the baseline \cite{PrDiMP}.
 However, the proposed approach stops the training procedure based on the proposed early-stopping strategy (epoch $41$ for CHASE).
 The Adam optimizer \cite{ADAM} is used to learn network and architecture parameters.
 The initial learning rate is $0.001$ for optimizing $\mathcal{W}$ with the cosine annealing scheduler.
 The maximum iteration numbers are $15$K, $15$K, and $5$K for training, validation, and early-stopping procedures.
-The search phase takes about 41 (18) hours for the second (first) order DARTS method for the TrackingNet dataset on one Nvidia Tesla V100 GPU with 16GB RAM.
+The search phase takes about 41 (18) hours for the second (first) order DARTS method using the TrackingNet dataset on a Nvidia Tesla V100 GPU with 16GB RAM.